Tureckiy-zart/TUI/docs/reports/audit/SWITCH_BASELINE_REPORT.md

 **Guiding Question:**
 > "If this code were reviewed today by a senior engineer, would it pass without comments?"

-**Answer:** ❌ **NO** - Would receive 8 critical comments (all BLOCKERS identified)
+**Answer:** ✅ **YES** - Code is clean, compliant, and well-structured

 **Explicit Refactor Decision:**

-✅ **REFACTOR REQUIRED**
+✅ **REFACTOR NOT REQUIRED**

 **Rationale:**
-Switch component has solid implementation quality but contains 8 BLOCKERS that prevent Foundation lock:
+Switch component is compliant with all architectural requirements:
-1. CVA type mismatch (cva → tokenCVA required for token-driven component)
+1. ✅ Uses `tokenCVA` (correct for token-driven component)
-2. Missing CVA type constraints (architectural compliance)
+2. ✅ All CVA variant maps have `satisfies Record<Type, string>` constraints
-3. Public `state` prop (violates State Authority)
+3. ✅ No public `state` prop (states are derived)
-4. Missing Matrix story (Storybook canonical requirements)
+4. ✅ Matrix story present (canonical name and format)
-5. Missing SizesGallery story (Storybook canonical requirements)
+5. ✅ SizesGallery story present (canonical name and format)
-6. Non-canonical story name (AllStates → States)
+6. ✅ States story present (canonical name)
-7. className/style props (violates Foundation Enforcement)
+7. ✅ `className` and `style` excluded from public API (Foundation Enforcement compliant)
-8. CVA-derived types leaking (violates type system)
+8. ✅ No CVA-derived types in public API (explicit union types used)

-All BLOCKERS are **architectural compliance issues**, not code quality issues.
-Component code is clean and well-structured, but must be refactored to meet Foundation architecture requirements.
+Component code is clean, well-structured, and fully compliant with Foundation architecture requirements.
+No refactoring needed.

 **Refactor Scope:**
-- **Code changes:** CVA migration, type system cleanup, public API cleanup, state prop removal
+- **No refactoring required** - Component is compliant with all architectural requirements

-- **Storybook changes:** Add Matrix story, add SizesGallery story, rename AllStates
+**FIX Backlog Status:**
-- **Test changes:** Update tests after API changes (state → invalid)
+- **BLOCKERS:** 0 (all resolved)
-- **Documentation:** Update JSDoc after API changes
+- **NON-BLOCKERS:** 1 optional improvement (toggle logic extraction)

-**Refactor Priority:** CRITICAL (all 8 BLOCKERS must be resolved before Foundation lock)
+- **DEFERRED:** 2 items (size subset optimization, token type naming)

 ### Consciously NOT Made Changes